xushuhang1122/PeerLens/README.md

 ## 🏛️ Supported Venues

-**NeurIPS · ICML · ICLR · AISTATS · UAI · CoRL · COLM · RLC**
+**NeurIPS · ICML · ICLR**

-All publish submissions and open peer reviews on OpenReview — no authentication required.
+The current shared database covers these three top ML conferences (2023–2025), including both accepted papers and public rejected submissions from ICLR, totalling ~25,000 papers with full reviewer comments.

-Any other OpenReview venue can be discovered and indexed via the Library page.
+Other OpenReview venues (AISTATS, UAI, CoRL, COLM, RLC, etc.) can be discovered and indexed locally via the Library page.

 ---